Add Qt versions

-Qt Creator allows you to have multiple versions of Qt installed on your development PC and use different versions to build your projects.
-For example, device manufacturers provide special Qt versions for developing applications for their devices.
+You can install multiple versions of Qt on the development PC and use them to build your projects.
+For example, device manufacturers offer special Qt versions for developing applications for their devices.

-Qt Creator automatically detects the Qt versions that are registered by your system or by installers.
-To view detailed information for each Qt version, select it in the list and select Details in the Qt version for section.
-To add Qt versions, select Tools > Options > Build & Run > Qt Versions.
+To view detailed information about each Qt version, select it in the list and select Details in the Qt version for section.

 To add a Qt version:

-- Select Tools > Options > Build & Run > Qt Versions > Add.
+- Select Preferences > Kits > Qt Versions > Add.

-- Select the qmake executable for the Qt version that you want to add.
+- Select the qmake executable for the Qt version to add.

 - Select the Qt version to view and edit it.

-- In the Version name field, edit the name that Qt Creator suggests for the Qt version.
+- In the Name field, edit the name that Qt Creator suggests for the Qt version.

-- In the qmake location field, you can change the qmake location.
+- In the qmake path field, you can change the qmake location.

-- If the Qt version is for QNX, enter the path to your installed QNX SDK in the QNX SDK field.
+- If the Qt version is for QNX, enter the path to the QNX SDK in the QNX SDK field.

 If Qt Creator detects problems in the installation of a Qt version, it displays warnings and errors beside the name of the Qt version in the list.
 Select the Qt version to see more information about the issue and suggestions for fixing it.

-To determine whether a particular Qt version is installed correctly, Qt Creator calls
+To verify the installation of a particular Qt version, Qt Creator calls

 qmake -query and checks that the directories referenced in the output exist.
 When Qt Creator complains about the installation of a self-built Qt version, try running

 make install in the build directory to actually install Qt into the configured location.
-If you installed Qt using the Qt installer, run the Qt maintenance tool to check for updates or to reinstall the Qt version.
+If you installed Qt using the Qt Installer, run Qt Maintenance Tool to check for updates or to reinstall the Qt version.

-If your build of Qt is incomplete but you still want to use QMake as build system, you need to ensure the following minimum requirements to be able to use that setup with Qt Creator.
+If your build of Qt is incomplete but you still want to use qmake as build system, you need to ensure the following minimum requirements to use that setup with Qt Creator.

 - qmake is an executable that understands the